toblinkz/doc-ssr-test/content/events-and-reports.md

 Status | Description |
 --- | --- |
-Delivered  | The message has been delivered to the recipient phone number DND Active on Phone Number | It means do-not-disturb is active on the recipient phone number Message Sent | It means the message has been delivered, but the telcos are yet to update the delivery report Received | The message has been delivered to the recipient phone number Message Failed | The message failed due to poor network from the recipient end Rejected |It means do-not-disturb is active on the recipient phone number Expired | It means that the device may have been switched off or out of signal for a long period of time, and the networks' validity of the message has expired
+Delivered  | The message has been delivered to the recipient phone number DND Active on Phone Number | It means <a href="https://termii.medium.com/the-dnd-service-in-nigeria-everything-you-need-to-know-72b7247e3968" target="_blank" style="text-decoration:underline">do-not-disturb</a> is active on the recipient's phone number
+Message Sent |This is first state of every message triggered on Termii.
+It means the message has been sent to the telecom providers, but we are yet to get the delivery report
+Received | This applies to inbound messages when Termii receives an incoming message Message Failed | The message failed due to poor network from the recipient's end Rejected |It means <a href="https://termii.medium.com/the-dnd-service-in-nigeria-everything-you-need-to-know-72b7247e3968" target="_blank" style="text-decoration:underline">do-not-disturb</a>  is active on the recipient phone number
+Expired | It means that the recipient's device may have been switched off or out of signal for a long period of time, and the networks' validity of the message has expired